ThomasBleijendaal/RapidCMS/README.md

 ```

 The repository backing this collection must implement `ReorderAsync`, and this method will receive the id of the entity that must be reordered,
 and the id of the entity it should be inserted before.
+Don't forget to add a `DefaultButtonType.SaveExisting` to the list view to allow the
+user to save their new order.

 ## Implementing a repository